simonzhow/nomad/README.md

 4. Once yarn install is complete, run `yarn start`
 5. Go to [localhost:8000](localhost:8000).

+## Generating jsdoc
+1. Run 'npm install jsdoc' to download the software
+2. Run 'jsdoc filename' to generate the jsdoc
+3. This will generate a /out folder in the current directory.
+4. Run 'cd out' and 'open index.html' to see all jsdocs.
+If you would like to see individual files look at the filename.js.html instead
 Reach out to anybody on the team regarding questions or concerns.